semasuka/blog/_posts/2022-10-12-credit-card-approval-prediction.md

 - Building a web interface for the model
 - Deploying the model

 The only process I would say is missing is Web Scrapping the data because, in the real world, data is not found on Kaggle or clean.
-Either through source data (could be a file, database, or API), but sometimes we might need to scrap it from a website.
+Data is received either through source data (could be a file, database, or API), but sometimes we might need to scrap it from a website.
 Hey! this is an excellent idea for you to apply the knowledge you gained from this project to your project.
-Try to scrap a website for your next project and create an end-to-end machine- earning project as we did in this post.
+Try to scrap a website for your next project and create an end-to-end machine learning project as we did in this post.

 I also want to mention some of the limitations of this project and what could be improved:
   - This model only predicts if an applicant is approved or not for a credit card, we could combine this model with a regression model to predict how much of a credit limit an applicant will be approved for.